Here's where Hillary Clinton and Donald Trump stand on energy issues

 Trump’s campaign has said that they will “save the coal industry” from Clinton’s “extremist agenda.”
 Trump wants to end regulation that impacts the growth of the coal industry, including the EPA’s Clean Power Plan.

 The loss of coal-mining jobs has devastated many communities in states like West Virginia and Pennsylvania — states that Trump hopes to carry in November.
-The low price of coal, coupled with declining production in these coal mines, means that these jobs likely aren’t coming back, Marketplace reported.
+The low price of coal, coupled with declining production in these coal mines, means that whatever Trump says, the jobs likely aren’t coming back, Marketplace reported.

 Emissions